hamidgholami/terraform_lab/practice-questions/README.md

      ```
 [Back to top](#practice-questions)

-176. You have the following file and created two resources docker_image and docker_container with the command `terraform apply` and you go to the terminal and delete the container with the command docker rm.
-You come back to your configuration and run the command again.
-Does terraform recreates the resource?
+176. You have the following file and created two resources docker_image and docker_container with <br/>the command `terraform apply` and you go to the terminal and delete the container with the command docker rm.
+You come back to your configuration and run the command again.<br />Does terraform recreates the resource?
      ```txt
      resource "docker_image" "nginx" {
          name = "nginx:latest"